-Our project team (pictured above) on the Eno Restaurant and the B&S Bar project deserves credit for job well done.
-Billy Bagby, Matt Dolan, Belen Tillet, Marco Pena, Jerry Carter, Dan Poulton, Molly Watson, Mike Gallardo and Jesse Nelson did an outstanding job building this challenging project during the Coronavirus lock down.
+Our project team (pictured above) on the Eno Restaurant and the B&S Bar project deserves credit for a job well done.
+Billy Bagby, Matt Dolan, Belen Tillet, Marco Pena, Jerry Carter, Dan Poulton, Molly Watson, Mike Gallardo, and Jesse Nelson did an outstanding job building this challenging project during the Coronavirus lockdown.
 We were fortunate to work with a very experienced Owner’s Representative in Tom Rosa.
-Teamwork with Ownership, Architect, Engineers, Consultants and our Subcontractors made this a very successful project all the way around.
+Teamwork with Ownership, Architect, Engineers, Consultants, and our Subcontractors made this a very successful project all the way around.

 Watkins Landmark Construction has recently obtained a Certificate of Occupancy for the Urban Edge Condominium project in the Hillcrest neighborhood of San Diego.
 The 5 unit building is four stories high plus a roof deck for each unit.
 The stunning 360-degree view of San Diego from the roof deck is shown in the above photo.
 As you can see above, the view from the roof deck captures all of San Diego on a clear day.
 Truly a place to smoke a cigar and watch the sunset.